leukeleu/django-hidp/packages/hidp/docs/templates.md

 Rendered by the `PasswordChangeDoneView`.

-Shows a simple message letting the user know that their password has been changed.
+Shows a message letting the user know that their password has been changed.

 #### set_password.html